EmbarkStudios/cargo-deny/docs/src/checks/advisories/cfg.md

 * `Medium` - CVSS Score 4.0 - 6.9
 * `High` - CVSS Score 7.0 - 8.9
 * `Critical` - CVSS Score 9.0 - 10.0

+### The `git-fetch-with-cli` field (optional)

+Similar to cargo's [net.git-fetch-with-cli](https://doc.rust-lang.org/cargo/reference/config.html#netgit-fetch-with-cli), this field allows you to opt-in to fetching advisory databases with the git CLI rather than using `git2`, for example if you are using SSH authentication.

+* `false` (default) - Fetches advisory databases via `git2`
+* `true` - Fetches advisory databases using `git`.
+Git must be installed and in `PATH`.